uswds/uswds-site/pages/documentation/getting-started-developers/phase-two.md

 2. **Create the foundation**: Build all USWDS styles from these settings.

-    Once you have loaded your project's custom USWDS settings, it is time to load the USWDS source code.
-This step brings in the core of the Design System.
-USWDS source code contains all the styles for USWDS components as well as the design language of Sass tokens and functions used to build those components.
+    Once you have set up your project's custom settings, it is time to pull in the the USWDS source code from the `uswds` package.

+    The `uswds` package is the core of the Design System.
+It contains all the styles for USWDS components as well as the design language of Sass tokens and functions used to build those components.

-    To load USWDS source code, you must provide a path to USWDS' own Sass entry point (this is different from the project entry point you are creating now).
+    To load the `uswds` package, you must provide a path to its `index.scss` entry point.
 If you installed USWDS 3 with npm, the complete path to this file is: `./node_modules/@uswds/uswds/packages/uswds/_index.scss`.

 3. **Build new work on top of that foundation**: Finally, add any custom project styles built from design system code.